emmanuelonah/react-mvp/README.md

 This is a practical experiment for a book i am writing title the ***Modernized FE architecture***

-**Note:** this codebase covers the 4 pillars of Frontend architecture(which will be discovered deeper in the book)
+**Note:** this codebase covers the 4 pillars of Frontend architecture(which will be discussed deeper in the book)

 1. Code
 2. processes